-One of my favourite photos from the city that became my home in Bangladesh.
+One of my favorite photos from the city that became my home in Bangladesh.
 There is so much joy and expression in these faces, and what I appreciate most about the photo is the fact that each person is looking in a different direction, with the boy in the middle looking straight at the camera.

 5. Kolkata, India

 One of the first photos I took on a lone trip to India.
-It’s a favourite of mine due to the contrasts.
+It’s a favorite of mine due to the contrasts.
 Kolkata is a city full of history and tradition, yet that little ‘m’ to the bottom right speaks volumes.